alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 Don’t know what [“LiveSplit”](https://livesplit.org) is?
 It allows you to time speedruns of your favourite games!

+You are organizing one of the Magic 8-Ball races and want yours to be added to the collection?
+Just ask.

 ## Setup

 1. Download LiveSplit from https://livesplit.org/downloads/ and unzip it to a